David Gabriel Hebert

 Field of work

 Prof. Hebert's main fields of interest are international-comparative research, sociomusicology, cultural heritage and arts policy, and historical ethnomusicology.
 He has authored (or edited) six books, and has contributed chapters to nearly 20 other books, proceedings and encyclopedias, as well as articles in 30 different professional journals.
-Hebert serves in editorial roles for various professional journals: Arts Education Policy Review, Journal of Music and Meaning, Journal of Research in Music Performance, New Zealand Journal of Research in Performing Arts and Education, Research and Issues in Music Education, Finnish Journal of Music Education, Journal of Popular Music Education, and International Journal of Education and the Arts, and Action, Criticism & Theory for Music Education.
+Hebert serves in editorial roles for various professional journals: Arts Education Policy Review, Music Education Research, Journal of Music and Meaning, Journal of Research in Music Performance, New Zealand Journal of Research in Performing Arts and Education, Research and Issues in Music Education, Finnish Journal of Music Education, Journal of Popular Music Education, International Journal of Education and the Arts, and Action, Criticism & Theory for Music Education.
 He reviews book proposals for Oxford, Springer, Rowman and Littlefield, Peter Lang, and Routledge (Ashgate) presses, and has recently authored entries for the SAGE Encyclopedia of Music and Culture, and Cambridge Encyclopedia of Brass Instruments.

 Prof. Hebert's books - as author, editor, or co-editor - include: Wind Bands and Cultural Identity in Japanese Schools (2012, Springer; Japanese version forthcoming on Artes Publishing), Patriotism and Nationalism in Music Education (2012, Ashgate; 2016, Routledge), Theory and Method in Historical Ethnomusicology (2014, Lexington Books), International Perspectives on Translation, Education, and Innovation in Japanese and Korean Societies (2018, Springer), Music Glocalization: Heritage and Innovation in a Digital Age (2018, Cambridge Scholars), and Advancing Music Education in Northern Europe (Routledge, in press, 2018).
 Reviews of his books are published in 15 scholarly journals in the fields of musicology, education, and Asian studies, and he authors a professional blog viewed by 200,000 readers.
 Current book projects include World Music Pedagogy: Higher Education (co-authored with Will Coppola), A Global View of Music Education (co-authored with Jiaxing Xie, Chinese version for Shanghai Education Press, forthcoming), and an edited volume on indigenous performing arts and cultural heritage policy.